 Serve this Mexican restaurant queso with your favorite tortilla chips or use to drizzle on top of my easy Chipotle Chicken burrito bowls or over these cheesy enchiladas.

-If there happens to be any leftover cheese dip, store cooled dip in an airtight container in the fridge 5-7 days.
+If there happens to be any leftover cheese dip, store cooled dip in an airtight container in the refrigerator for up to 5 days.

-Reheat this homemade queso recipe on the stovetop over low heat, stirring in a little cream or milk until it’s warmed through and silky smooth.
+Reheat the queso cheese dip on the stovetop over low heat, stirring in a little cream or milk until it’s warmed through and silky smooth.

 Queso freezes well.
 Store cooled dip in airtight freezer container, freeze up to 3 months.
 Thaw overnight or on countertop and return to slow cooker or saucepan, heating on low adding a splash of cream or milk stirring until smooth.